mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 API version 1 (not all endpoints or options will be covered).

-This project _doesn't support_ "Function Calling", "Structured Outputs", "Real-Time Conversations", and "video generation / editing".
+This project _doesn't support_ "Function Calling", "Structured Outputs", "Real-Time Conversations", "Agents/Operators", nor "video generation / editing" capabilities.

 # BUGS